hseligson1/kustomize-gitops-example/README.md

 Congrats, you've deployed an application with Kustomize and applied GitOps with ArgoCD.

+###

 ### Deploy with argocd CLI

+Now, that you've successfully deployed a Kustomize project within the ArgoCD UI.
+Let's do it again with the argocd CLI.
-Assuming you're connected to your Kubernetes cluster and logged into the argocd CLI, we can begin deploying the Kustomize application.
+Assuming you're connected to your Kubernetes cluster you need to now log into the argocd CLI.

-First, to login to the CLI:
+To login to the CLI, execute the following in your terminal:

 `argocd login localhost:8080 --username admin --password <same password used in argocd ui>`